vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

    :align: center
    :alt: The "Client Secret" token to be copied from Microsoft to Odoo.

-Finally, on the Odoo :menuselection:`Settings --> General Settings` page, click :guilabel:`Save`.
+Finally, on the Leansoft :menuselection:`Settings --> General Settings` page, click :guilabel:`Save`.

 .. _outlook/sync: